cryostatio/cryostatio.github.io/get-started/index.md

   summary="Cryostat on OperatorHub"
   image-name="cryostat-operatorhub-search.png"
 %}
-Use the search bar to find the Cryostat (provided by Red Hat) catalog item.
+Use the search bar to find the **Red Hat build of Cryostat** catalog item.
 {% include howto_step.html
   summary="Select the Cryostat Operator and click the Install button" image-name="cryostat-operatorhub-install.png"
 %}
-Choose the namespace for Cryostat to be deployed into.
-This should be the same namespace that contains your JVM applications which you intend to monitor or profile using Cryostat.
+Choose your Operator installation mode.
+If you select the **All Namespaces** installation mode the Cryostat Operator instance will watch for `Cryostat` or `ClusterCryostat` Custom Resources (`CR`s) created in any Namespace and create corresponding Cryostat instances.
+If you select the **A specific namespace** installation mode you must also select an installation Namespace, and the Cryostat Operator instance will only watch for `Cryostat` or `ClusterCryostat` instances created in that same Namespace.
 {% include howto_step.html
   summary="Install the Operator"
   image-name="cryostat-operatorhub-install-in-progress.png"